University of Lille: Research

-The University of Lille is a member of the CURIF: Coordination of French research-intensive universities.
-CURIF brings together the most important French universities in terms of research.
+The University of Lille is a member of the CURIF Group: Coordination of French research-intensive universities.
+The CURIF Group brings together the most important French universities in terms of research.

 Notable faculty and alumni

 Several former professor or researchers from the University of Lille obtained the CNRS gold medal, the highest scientific distinction in France: Émile Borel (1954), Raoul Blanchard (1960), Paul Pascal (1966), Georges Chaudron (1969), Henri Cartan (1976), Jacques Le Goff (1991), Pierre Bourdieu (1993).

 René Cassin won the Nobel Peace Prize in 1968.

-Louis Pasteur was the first dean of the science faculty.
+Louis Pasteur was the first dean of the Faculty of Science, where he conducted his early research in microbiology.

 Faustin-Archange Touadéra, who holds two doctorates in mathematics from the University of Lille and the Yaoundé University, was rector of University of Bangui from 2005 to 2008, then Prime Minister from 2008 to 2013, before being elected President of the Central African Republic in February 2016.

 Notable faculty, staff and alumni in alphabetical order: